SargeyWargey/Homoothya/Story/Drafts/Archive_Reference/Chapter_01 copy.md

 The train rattled eastward.
 I was fifteen years old, going to a school designed to kill the Indian and save the man.

 They did not know that the Indian in me was already learning to hide where they could not reach him.
-They did not know that every word of English I learned was a tool I would someday use to tell the Yavapai story.
+They did not know that every word of English I learned was a tool I would someday use to tell my people's story.
 They did not know that you could teach someone to speak like you, dress like you, pray like you—and still not own what lived inside their heart.

 I would learn to be American.
 I would learn it perfectly.